-Three myths are weakening the development of executive learning, Winfried Ruigrok and Georg Gutmann explain why it is many firms are struggling to make their executive learning and development work
+Three myths are weakening the development of executive learning.
+Winfried Ruigrok and Georg Gutmann explain why it is many firms are struggling to make their executive learning and development work.

 Getting managers ready to take up or extend executive responsibilities has always been important but never easy.
-Over 90% of companies consider executive learning and development (L&D) key to their long-term success yet only 20% are satisfied with the state of executive L&D in their organisations.
-Why are only few firms able to capitalise on their executive L&D efforts?
+Over 90% of companies consider executive learning and development (L&D) key to their long-term success, yet only 20% are satisfied with the state of executive L&D in their organisations.
+Why are only a few firms able to capitalise on their executive L&D efforts?
 What does it take to become an executive L&D champion?

 The St Gallen Executive Education Report 2016 offers answers to these questions based on insights from leading companies in this area.